Category Archives: Tadejin Blog

 Unique Bosnian Pine on Orjen (Pinus Heldreichii); Photo: Željko Starčević

-A one hour hike on a stony walking trail leads to Kotobilj forest.
-This area, afforested back in the 30s of the 20th century, is an untouched oasis of mixed trees of Bosnian pine and cypress.
-There is a lot to see in the surroundings.
-A visit to the tiny churches of St. Peter and St. Paul, as well as, to the Church of St. Stephen is especially rewarding.
-It’s also nice to walk to the ‘Secret Hill’, dominating above the village of Kameno.
-It used to be a military fortress and nowadays, it offers an attractive blend of history and nature.
-From the top of this hill some of the best views over the bay can be observed along with flocks of migratory birds during spring and autumn migrations.
+From there, a one-hour hike along a stony trail leads to the Kotobilj forest.
+Afforested in the 1930s, this area remains an almost untouched oasis of mixed stands of Bosnian pine and cypress, offering a rich and quietly layered landscape.
+The surroundings hold much to discover.
+A visit to the small churches of St. Peter and St. Paul, as well as the Church of St. Stephen, is especially rewarding.
+It is also worth taking the path up to the so-called “Secret Hill,” which rises above the village of Kameno.
+Once a military fortress, it now offers a compelling blend of history and nature.
+From its summit, some of the finest views over the bay can be seen, along with flocks of migratory birds during the spring and autumn passages.

 On the way back, a little village Trebesin is also worth visiting.
-The name of the village comes from the French expression of excitement: ‘tres bien’.
-A delicious authentic meal can be ordered in ‘konoba’ there.
+Its name is said to derive from the French expression of admiration, “très bien.”
+Here, a delicious traditional meal can be enjoyed in a local konoba.

 3. Moonlight in Žlijebi Village

-A small, almost completely abandoned Dinaric village of Žlijebi is noted for its unique stone houses with interlaced limestone roofs.
-Everything is built from stone in this village: poultry houses, paths, walls and even the church of St. Nikola.
-Nikola Sikimić, a local master of stone crafting, is one of a few left who can show you how to collect plates of limestone from the ground by hands so that they don’t break.
-With much care and love for this unique village he has renovated a beautiful complex of houses in traditional style that are now open to visitors.
+The small, almost abandoned Dinaric village of Žlijebi is known for its unique stone houses with interlaced limestone roofs.
+Everything here is built from stone—poultry houses, paths, walls and, unsurprisingly, the Church of St. Nikola too.
+Nikola Sikimić, a local master stonemason, is one of the few remaining craftsmen who can demonstrate how limestone slabs are carefully gathered by hand so they do not break.
+With great care and deep respect for the village’s heritage, he has restored a beautiful complex of traditional houses, now open to visitors.

 Žlijebi Village